Just ten years ago, the truck camper industry was grappling with the price, promise, and public perception of LED interior lights.

 Keep up the great stories and adventures!” – Jake Schultz, 2008 Ford Ranger, 2016 Pastime FDS

 “Yes, it makes sense.
 I believe in the survival value of truck campers.
-I believe that it is critical to keep my furnace going if caught in dangerous cold weather.
+I believe that it is critical to keep my furnace going if caught in dangerously cold weather.

 “Maybe for you, but not for me.
 Only 39 AH?
 I’ve got two six-volt AGM batteries (in series for 12-volts) that hold 300 AH.
 That’s almost ten times what your Yeti holds.
 At 300 watts, it would power almost nothing but recharging your toys.
 And at 600 bucks, what a rip-off.
 My two AGMs were about 800 bucks.

 The new ResMed C-Pap machines are now 24 VDC.” – Steve Cordis, 2000 Ford F250, 1996 Skyline Weekender

 “I see a way I might use one or two.
 Generators are heavy, so I wonder if I could leave the generator at home and put two of these Goal Zero Yeti 400s in the box and have backup power at a time I would normally run the generator.
 I only plan to ever turn the generator on as a last resort.
 So, maybe 36-pounds or so of Goal Zero versus a big generator would serve me long enough.” – Slim Johnson, 2017 Ford F-350, On path to purchase